 In our shared conversation with a documentary industry guest segment, we talk with director, Jon Manning, who recently released his film Burlesque: Heart of the Glitter Tribe, a film that is currently on Netflix.
 Along with talking about his latest film, Jon gives us some unique insight, that we’ve not yet heard on the show, about what he found was the best way to become a director and producer of one’s own commercial and documentary films.

-Youtube Clip from the episode, including footage from Glitter Tribe:
+Excerpt from the podcast episode, including footage from Glitter Tribe: